 The Science of Meditation

-Those seeking to handle stress, that feel intimidated by yoga, may find solace in the effects of transcendental meditation (TM).
+Those seeking to handle stress, that feels intimidated by yoga, may find solace in the effects of transcendental meditation (TM).
 TM is a state of mind that can be achieved anywhere at any time through deep breathing, the use of soothing mantras and an overall quest for stillness.
-Meditation is proven to increase one’s ability to regulate emotion, sleep more peacefully and possibly even improve the memory.
+Meditation is proven to increase one’s ability to regulate emotion, sleep more peacefully and possibly even improve memory.
 In fact, group meditation may have the power to inspire world peace.

 Discussing this scientific phenomenon in Beyond Cosmic Consciousness – Part 1, David Wilcock asserts that, “a single moment of pure consciousness is worth more for humanity than an entire lifetime of good works.”